Table of Contents

 Many people fall into the trap of thinking that consolidating debt will make life easier in an instant.
 They take out a consolidation loan to pay off their credit card debts but charge them back up again and they end up with the same credit card debts, or worse with even more of it, within a year or two after getting the loan.

-The danger with a debt consolidation is that it gives you the illusion that you are saving money and tempts you to spend even more.
+The danger with debt consolidation is that it gives you the illusion that you are saving money and tempts you to spend even more.
 If you got into trouble because of spending tendencies in the first place, then taking on this type of debt relief may actually make your debt problems worse.

 The key to making a debt consolidation successful is to avoid taking on new debt.
-For this to work, you need to address the behavior that got you into trouble in the first place.
+For this to work, you need to address the behaviour that got you into trouble in the first place.

-Stop using the credit cards.
+Stop using credit cards.
 Cut them if you have to or just close the accounts.
 And then get help from a debt professional.

-When you come to us at Richard Killen & Associates we will make sure to help you put measures in place to prevent your debt problems from happening again in future.
+When you come to us at Richard Killen & Associates we will make sure to help you put measures in place to prevent your debt problems from happening again in the future.
 We believe strongly that while it is important to understand the main circumstance that started the debt problem, it is more important to set in place a plan to prevent it from recurring.
 We will help you create a budget and work out a plan to repay all of your debt and get your finances back on track.

 Get Advice on Debt Consolidation Advantages and Disadvantages

 Debt consolidation in Toronto is certainly one of the legal and effective ways to get out of debt.
 While it is the most common way for debt relief in Canada, it is not the only way.
-Our team of Licensed Insolvency Trustees at Richard Killen & Associates can provide you with all your options and help you figure out the right course for you.
+Our team of Licensed Insolvency Trustees at Richard Killen & Associates can provide you with all your options and help you figure out the right debt solution and course for you.